sjbylo/lab-ocp4/workshop/content/exercises/40-source-to-image.md

 In the lower terminal window you can see the build container running.
 That's the one that's building your vote application.
 You should see ``vote-app-1-build   1/1     Running``.

-You can view the build process in the console and also on the command line, like this:
+You can follow the build process in the console and also on the command line, like this:

 ```execute
 oc logs bc/vote-app --follow